emmanuelnwankwo/env-core/README.md

 # env-core

-`env-core` is a lightweight, framework-agnostic environment variable validation library for Node.js projects.
-It ensures that the environment variables in your .env file match the expected schema and types.
-The package supports both JavaScript and TypeScript projects, and works seamlessly with Express.js and NestJS.
+`env-core` is a lightweight, type-safe environment variable validation library for Node.js projects.
+It ensures that your environment variables match the expected schema and types, providing robust validation for both JavaScript and TypeScript projects.

 ## Features
-- Validates environment variables based on a schema you define.
+- Type-safe environment variable validation
-- Supports types like `String`, `Number`, and `Boolean`.
+- Supports `String`, `Number`, and `Boolean` types.
-- Throws user-friendly errors if validation fails, preventing the app from starting.
+- Optional variables with default values
+- Detailed error messages for validation failures
-- Works with both Express.js and NestJS projects.
+- Compatible with Express.js, NestJS, and other Node.js frameworks
 - Minimal dependencies.

 ## Installation